EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 [//]: # (A paragraph summary of the entire project.)

-Our project was to accelerate ray-tracing utilizing the GPU to take advantage of the embarassingly parallel computations of individual rays.
+Our project was to accelerate ray-tracing utilizing the GPU to take advantage of the embarrassingly parallel computations of individual rays.
 Each computation of the contribution of each sampled ray to the final image is independent from all others, so we can sample each ray in parallel on the GPU.
-This parallelization is important because it represents an avenue of optimization which can speed up rendering significantly; this allows for reduced computation for commercial raytracing applications, and makes real-time raytracing for videogames and other interactive settings feasible.
+This parallelization is important because it represents an avenue of optimization which can speed up rendering significantly; this allows for reduced computation for commercial ray-tracing applications, and makes real-time ray-tracing for video games and other interactive settings feasible.
-Overall we found that our relatively unoptimized GPU-accelerated raytracing implementation significantly outperforms basic CPU ray-tracing implementations by up to 20x (e.g. project 3-2) on simple scenes without sacrificing render quality.
+Overall we found that our relatively unoptimized GPU-accelerated ray-tracing implementation significantly outperforms basic CPU ray-tracing implementations by up to 20x (e.g. project 3-2) on simple scenes without sacrificing render quality.

 ## Technical approach